 The Science Center (SC) houses the department of biology on the first and second floors, chemistry on the third floor, and physics, engineering, and geosciences on the fourth floor.
 The rooftop has an astronomy observatory.
-The Science East Building (SE) is undergoing a renovation and will open in spring 2014.
-The newly renovated building will house classrooms, mathematics labs, and faculty offices.
+The Science Center addition houses the department of mathematics, classrooms, and math labs.

-The Science West Building (SW) will close during the spring 2014 semester for renovation.
+The Science West Building (SW) is closed in 2014 for renovation.
 The newly renovated building will house classrooms, mathematics labs, and the Math/Science Learning Center.

-The South Campus Instruction Building (SB) currently houses classrooms, the Trio Student Support program, faculty offices, and the Financial Aid central offices.
+The South Campus Instruction Building (SB) currently houses classrooms, the Trio Student Support program, faculty offices, and the Welcome Center.